Bernardo-MG/base-pom/src/site/markdown/configuration.md

 ## Properties

-The following properties are set, these are used to define values manually and can be overwritten to change the configuration:
+These are used to define values manually and can be overwritten to change the configuration:

 |Variable|Value|Usage|
 |---|---|---|
 |files.encoding|UTF-8|Defines the file encoding|
 |java.version|1.8|Defines the JDK version|

-The following properties are set, these are used by Maven plugins:
+These are used by Maven plugins:

 |Variable|Value|Usage|
 |---|---|---|